-NEW ORLEANS – Regional Athletes and Coaches of the Year for the 2017 NCAA Division II Indoor Track & Field season were announced Monday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-The Great Lakes Intercollegiate Athletic Conference (GLIAC) captured all but one award distributed throughout the Midwest Region.
+NEW ORLEANS – Regional Athletes and Coaches of the Year for the 2018 NCAA Division II Indoor Track & Field season were announced Monday (March 5) by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+The Great Lakes Intercollegiate Athletic Conference (GLIAC) captured five awards distributed throughout the Midwest Region.

 Each of the 8 regions honored both genders' top track athletes and field athletes, and the top men's and women's head coaches and assistant coaches.
 Award winners were determined by a vote of USTFCCCA member coaches following a nomination period.
 Only those individuals from USTFCCCA member programs are eligible for awards.